Shrabanti87/Gooogle_Auto/README.md

-# Simulation Codes for the manuscript "Group Regularization for Zero-inflated Regression Models with Application to Healthcare Demand in Germany"
+# Simulation Codes for the manuscript "Group Regularization for Zero-inflated Regression Models with Application to Insurance Rate Making"

 ### Example 1